Topics

 No other city in the United States has as many accessible cabs as New York City.
 We are proud of that.
 Disembark at Penn Station or arrive at one of our airports in a wheelchair, and an accessible taxi ride makes the impossible possible.
 If you travel to other major cities in a wheelchair, it is almost impossible to travel like everyone else, even after days of planning.
 But there is more work to be done in NYC.

 Accessible transportation should be standardized, not rare and difficult to use.
 The disability community gave up continuing to litigate for access to 100% of all yellow cabs and settled to gain access to at least 50%.
+Deputy Mayor Meera Joshi, where are you?
+As TLC Commissioner, your commitment to access distinguished you from your predecessors and successors, and we need your support.
 Wheelchair users need equal access now.

 Click Below To Read Able